OS2World/APP-INTERNET-DayTime/README.txt

 - Recent Changes:

+v1.21 (Alex Taylor)
+ - The timezone offset field of the system DATETIME structure is now properly set when system time is updated.

 v1.20 (Alex Taylor)
  - Added new -r (retries) and -i (retry interval) parameters.
  - Updated reported version string.